waer12/CS460-Bot-Project/README.md

 ### Files
-Some of the files are part of the Vindinium starte kit.
-Only some I use.
+Some of the files are part of the Vindinium starter kit.
+Only some of it I use.

 ### MY Files
 All of the files to run my bot and the Bot itself are located in the simple folder.